databrickslabs/mosaic/_sources/api/spatial-functions.rst.txt

     |       550.0|
     +------------+

-.. note:: Results of this function are always expressed in the same units as the input geometry.
+.. note:: Results of this function are always expressed in the original units of the input geometry.

 st_perimeter
 ************